-The hypothesis for known unknown alienation proposed here, offers a hypothetical example of alienation rooted in an earlier epoch, that today functions in tandem with appropriation in digital/surveillance capitalist economy.
-The hypothesis is: military-industrial-complex and telecommunications company employees often know secrets about national security related work and yet are suppose not to know them - a contradiction that fosters a kind of alienation that pivots on capitalistic relations of production and exchange (employment).
-This internal contradiction is compounded by the fact that Americans are proud of US constitutionally protected free speech rights (which according to The Citizens United Act allows corporations to be individuals).
-But for employees who shoulder trade, corporate, job and national security secrets, free speech isn't always an option, or it is a dangerous option, as whistleblowers like Daniel Ellsberg, Edward Snowden or Bradley/Chelsea Manning have demonstrated (Greenwald 2014).
+For government employees and contractors who shoulder trade, corporate, job and national security secrets, free speech isn't always an option, or it is a dangerous option, as whistleblowers like Daniel Ellsberg, Edward Snowden or Bradley/Chelsea Manning have demonstrated (Greenwald 2014).
 People harboring national security, job, trade, political, corporate and even crime related secrets can't or don't always exercise free speech.
-So when other people do exercise free speech, to protest against national security, corporate, employer or government abuses, those who harbor secrets for employers may feel resentful - or feel like they are missing out or are excluded or feel any number of feelings.
-The solidarity these employees might otherwise feel towards a social movement such as the New Deal programs or an anti-war movement may be compromised, by knowing and not knowing so-called national security secrets.
-The known unknown alienation of the Cold War era military-industrial-complex employees was manifest in their computerized and interactive inventions - the cell phone, the pc and the Internet.
-The inventors of these devices have dialectically delivered to us, through these devices, a mode of Internet production and exchange that allows both unlimited free speech for those who wish to express it - which includes a multi billion dollar on-line pornography industry (Lane III, 2000, p.
-293) - and unlimited spying capability with impunity, for spies, whose freedom of speech may be compromised.
+So when other people do exercise free speech, to protest against national security, corporate, employer or government abuses, those who harbor secrets for employers may feel resentful or feel like they are missing out or are excluded or feel any number of feelings.
+Matter how justified the solidarity these contractors might feel towards a social movement such as the New Deal programs or an anti-war movement, once contracted to work in a national security oriented job, he or she is professionally bound to support the government's interests over and above the interests of those who may protest against the military and pay the taxes for it.
+That "known unknown" alienation between the military contractors and the taxpayers or concerned citizens, became manifest, I argue, in the scientists computerized and interactive inventions, the cell phone, the pc and the Internet.
+The inventors of these devices have dialectically delivered to us, through these devices, a mode of Internet communication, production and exchange that allows both unlimited free speech for those who wish to express it, which includes a multi billion dollar on-line pornography industry (Lane III, 2000, p.
+293) and unlimited spying capability with impunity, for spies and the people they work for.
+Perhaps the military-industrial-contracted scientists and professors could not communicate in much depth very with their anti-war protestor students in the Cold War era (Bell & Kristol 1968; Levine, 2018, pp. 70-1; Rosenfeld, 2013) but they created new ways to communicate for the next generation, complete with a new kind of alienation.